 Users of standard port tide tables should be aware that the heights and stream velocities are predictions that are prepared for average meteorological and oceanographic conditions and seasonal variations.

 Tidal predictions for secondary ports are often based on limited observations.
 They are prepared by applying an adjustment to the time and height of tide in the appropriate standard port tide table.
 There are a number of adjustment procedures each of which is based on the statistical correlation between the tidal times and heights at the standard and secondary port.
 The correlation is never perfect.
 Accordingly the user must expect that the tidal predictions for the secondary port will be less accurate than those for the related standard port.

-The actual water level height and stream velocity at both standard and secondary ports may vary when the meteorological conditions depart from the average.
+The actual water level height and stream velocity at both standard and secondary ports may vary when the meteorological and oceanographic conditions depart from the average.